yasm/yasm.github.com/HowToContribute.md

 Feedback / Bugs
 ---------------

-Feel free to report bugs either on our [mailing lists](/MailingList.html) or (preferably) by using the [New Ticket](http://www.tortall.net/projects/yasm/newticket) functionality.
+Feel free to report bugs either on our [mailing lists](/MailingList.html) or (preferably) by using the [Issues tracker](http://github.com/yasm/yasm/issues).
 Other feedback and general discussion can be made to the yasm-devel mailing list.

 Code Contributions
 ------------------